Realizing Algebra Structures on Free Resolutions of Grade 3 Perfect Ideals

 \end{theorem}

 \begin{theorem} If $I$ is of class $\mathbf{H}(p,q)$ and format $(m,n)$, then $I$ is linked to ideals described by the following data under the following assumptions:

 \end{theorem}

-\begin{chunk} Recall that an ideal is called \emph{Gorenstein of grade g} provided it is perfect of grade $g$ with $n=1$.
-Therefore only class $\mathbf{G}(r)$ has permissible formats $(m,1)$, and this occurs when $m=r$ and $r\geq 5$ is odd; see the remarks after \cite[Definition 2.2]{AKM88}.
-Ideals with this class and format can all be realized, first shown in \cite[Theorem 2.1]{BE77}; see also \cite[3.1]{CVW19Trim}. \end{chunk}
+\begin{chunk} Recall that an ideal is called \emph{Gorenstein of grade g} provided it is perfect of grade $g$ with format $(m,1)$.
+Let $m\geq 3$.
+For format $(m,1)$, there are no permissible classes when $m$ is even; see \cite[Corollary 2.2]{BE77}.
+When $m=3$, the only permissible class is $\mathbf{C}(3)$ and when $m\geq 5$ is odd, the only permissible class is $\mathbf{G}(m)$; see Remark (ii) after \cite[Definition 2.2]{AKM88}.
+These classes can all be realized; see \cite[3.9.1]{Avramov12}.

+Note that there are ideals of class $\mathbf{G}(r)$ that are not Gorenstein; they have $n\geq 2$.
+These ideals are not considered in this paper, but the realizability question remains open in this case.
+Sporadic results are found in works by Christensen, Veliche, and Weyman \cite{CVW19Trim}, VandeBogert \cite{Vandebogert20Trim}, Ferraro and Hardesty \cite{FH23}, and Ferraro and Moore \cite{FM24}. \end{chunk}

 \begin{chunk} Let $p\geq 3$.
 Class $\mathbf{H}(p,p-1)$ has a permissible format $(p+1,p-1)$.
 Ideals with this class and format are known as hypersurface sections and can all be realized; see \cite[3.9.2(b)]{Avramov12}. \end{chunk}